Christian metal: Background: Heavy metal music and Christianity

-Those uncomfortable with heavy-metal musical and fan/scene-features, especially on the religious right (sometimes including fans of other music, including progressive- and mainstream-rock) became more vocal through the 1970s and '80s, at worst casting the makers and fans of such music as "followers of Satan".
+Those uncomfortable with the musical and fan scene features of heavy metal, especially those on the religious right (sometimes including fans of other music, including mainstream and progressive rock) became more vocal through the 1970s and '80s, at worst casting the makers and fans of such music as "followers of Satan".
 Despite such accusations, more serious examinations of Black Sabbath lyrics find several songs actually advocate Christianity and specifically warn audiences about the Devil.
 Rolling Stone reviewer Lester Bangs noted the Christian theme of their song "After Forever" when it was released.
 Further, as Deena Weinstein and others have established, the vast majority of metal fans are male, white, and blue-collar-identified.
 Although there are now metal fans of more-advanced ages, from its origins through the 1980s their age centered on teen years.

 Bands such as Mötley Crüe, Ratt, and Twisted Sister took "themes of generalized rage, sexual abandon, drug abuse, violence, and despair into the homes of millions of young record buyers."
 In the 1980s, with the growing appeal of metal, the National Coalition on Television Violence "called attention to the destructive potential of music videos, many of which graphically depict violence and rebellion."
 A British cleric and metal fan analysed that because of distorted guitar sounds, "intense" beats and "muscular" vocals, heavy metal music songs are "unafraid to deal with death, violence and destruction" and that "much of metal's fascination with Satan or evil is play-acting, driven by a desire to shock."
 The Italian Capuchin friar and former metal vocalist Cesare Bonizzi ("Fratello Metallo") stated that there are "maybe" some Satanic metal bands "but I think it's an act so that they sell more," and went to add that "metal is the most energetic, vital, deep and true musical language that I know."

 Some metal songs criticize religion, such as "Death Church" by Machine Head, which "critici[zes] the hypocrisy of the Christian church."
 Metal groups "…seek out every…avenue to assault religion", including "religious hypocrisy", specifically Christianity.
-Metal songs use themes from the Book of Revelation which focus on apocalypse (e.g., Iron Maiden’s "Number of the Beast").
+Metal songs use themes from the Book of Revelation which focus on apocalypse (e.g., Iron Maiden's "Number of the Beast").
 The metal subgenre with the most emphasis on apocalyptic themes is thrash metal.
 Anti-patriarchal themes are common in metal.
 Black metal song lyrics usually attack Christianity using apocalyptic language and Satanic elements.